Migrating to Microsoft Entra ID

 1. The old domain value is validated against the new domain value to ensure that they match.

-2. AD/LDAP is deactivated.
+2. AD / LDAP is deactivated.

 4. The following fields are populated for each user account:

-1. Authentication Type: ADFS/Azure
+1. Authentication Type: ADFS / Entra ID

 2. Active Directory User SID